Love and Death in West Dulwich

 ‘Oh,’ I said and that just hung in the air for a moment.
 ‘Hello, Phil.’

 ‘Call me Raider,’ I said, making a lame joke at which he nevertheless chuckled.

 We chatted for a while, during which time I learned that his wife had died a year ago and that, even now, he sometimes absent-mindedly makes two cups of coffee in the morning.
 (I now think about this every time I make a hot drink).

 This confirmed my nagging feeling that autumn is all about death.
-Sure, the colours are cute, but they can’t disguise the overall sense of decay; that stench of mouldy fruit, a blocked macerator, an MDMA-induced evacuation.
+Sure, the colours are cute, but they can’t disguise the overall sense of decay.
+Autumn is the stench of mouldy fruit, or a blocked macerator; perhaps an MDMA-induced evacuation.
 I wish I could love it the way some folk do, but it just reminds me that the fun is over for another year.